A Foodcentric Life

 cherry tomato tart | AFoodCentricLife.com

-Tarts can be imtimidating because that often means rolling out pastry.
+Tarts can be intimidating because that often means rolling out pastry.
 But a press in crust?
 Far easier.
-And this one is gluten-free, made with almond and coconut flours.
-I It takes about 12 minutes to put together and another 16-18 minutes to bake.
-You can even make it ahead of time.
-Just bake, cool and wrap until you want to fill and bake.
+And this one is gluten-free, made with almond flour and coconut flour.
+I It takes about 15 minutes to put together and another 16-18 minutes to bake.

 Jump to: